 When most people think about air pollution, they usually imagine smog, car emission, factory smoke, and the like.
 However, these are all examples of outdoor air pollution.
 You may think you are safe from such pollutants inside your home, but this is far from the truth.

 Indoor air pollution is actually more dangerous than outdoor kind.
-It’s, hence, extremely important to understand what it is and how it comes about.
+It’s, hence, essential to understanding what it is and how it comes about.
 From there, you can start making an effort to combat this danger:

 Defining Indoor Air Pollution

 Air pollution is comprised of many elements.
 Many people may think that the major culprits are smog, car emissions, factory smoke, etc. They won’t be wrong, but these aren’t the only major contributors to air pollution.
 In fact, they might not even be the most dangerous ones.
-It’s when these elements get into the home and combine with indoor pollutants that things get really serious.
+When these elements get into the home and combine with indoor pollutants, things get dire.
 This pollution is what we call indoor air pollution.

-Indoor air pollution comes about when indoor areas are affected by poisonous gases, chemicals, and other dangerous substances.
-Since these elements are contained within a relatively smaller space than the open outside, indoor air pollution could actually be more detrimental to health.
+Indoor air pollution occurs when indoor areas are affected by poisonous gases, chemicals, and other dangerous substances.
+Since these elements are within a relatively smaller space than the open outside, indoor air pollution could be more detrimental to health.
 The result could be an increase in respiratory diseases like asthma or even fatal ones like cancer.

 Causes of Indoor Air Pollution

 The causes of indoor air pollution are many and varied.
-Some may even depend on the place where you live, the household products you use, and even how you cook at home.
-The level of pollution would also be affected by the absence or presence of good airflow, proper ventilation, and the age of the building itself.
+Some may even depend on where you live, the household products you use, and even how you cook at home.
+The level of pollution would also be affected by the absence or presence of good airflow, proper ventilation, and the building’s age.
 Here are just a few causes of air pollution in offices, homes, and several other indoor spaces: